 On average, solar panels may save you between $1,000 and $1,700 per year, depending on the state in which you live, your energy uses, sun exposure, etc.

 Your first few utility bills reflect the change in energy usage and should be less than what you’ve been paying.
 Keep in mind solar panel systems save money over the long term.
+If you live in Texas and you’ve recently made the switch to solar energy, you can check out this texas electricity rates chart as a point of comparison.

 How Do You Pay for Solar Panels?